Concerned about the spread of Ebola, CDC lays out new rules for travelers from Congo, Guinea

 Federal officials took similar measures during the early days of the coronavirus pandemic, funneling flights from China to designated airports so passengers could undergo additional health screening.

-Starting March 4, airlines will have to collect the following information from passengers who have been in Congo or Guinea within 21 days before their arrival in the U.S.: full name, address while in the U.S., a primary phone number, secondary phone number or emergency contact number and an email address.
+Starting March 4, airlines will have to collect the following information from passengers who have been in Congo or Guinea within 21 days before their arrival in the U.S.: full name, address while in the U.S., a primary phone number, secondary phone number or emergency contact number, and an email address.

 According to the CDC’s order, only a small number of passengers — 27 from Congo and 33 from Guinea — arrive in the U.S. each day with roughly 96 percent landing at the six designated airports.